Arizona Woodpecker

 Arizona Woodpecker, Dryobates arizonae arizonae, Male.
 Photograph taken in the greater Alamos area, Alamos, Sonora, December 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Arizona Woodpecker is a mid-sized montane woodpecker.
+Notably, it is one of the few woodpeckers with predominately brown plumage.
 The sexes are similar in appearance and the plumages are maintained year-round.
-The males have a small red patch on the occiput.
+The males have a small red patch on the occiput (nape of their neck), while females lack this red marking.
 They have an overall brown and white appearance with all brown foreheads, crown nape, and underparts.
 Portions of their head are white.
 They have brown ear coverts and a brown malar stripe.
-Their remaining underparts are various shades of white with brown spots on the breast and sides.
+Their remaining underparts are shades of white with brown spots on the breast and sides.
 Their tail is blackish with white baring and their wings are brown with narrow white bars on the primaries.
-Their bill is blackish, long, and straight with a chisel tip; their iris is hazel to dark brown; and, their legs are feet are greenish gray.
+Their bill is blackish, long, and straight with a chisel tip; their iris is hazel to dark brown; and, their legs and feet are greenish gray.
+Both sexes have zygodactyl feet, a structure of two toes facing forward and two facing backward.
+This makes them adapted for climbing and foraging on trees.

-The Arizona Woodpecker is the only brown and white woodpecker in Mexico and cannot be easily confused with any other species.
+The Arizona Woodpecker is the only brown and white woodpecker in Mexico and is not easily confused with any other species.

-From a conservation perspective, the Arizona Woodpecker is categorized by the IUCN as Least Concern with stable, widely distributed populations.
+From a conservation perspective the Arizona Woodpecker is currently considered to be of Least Concern with stable, widely distributed populations.